looker-open-source/sdk-codegen/examples/access-token-server/README.md

 - LOOKERSDK_VERIFY_SSL true to validate the SSL certificate.
 Set to false if using a test certificate.
 - LOOKER_CLIENT_ID Looker server API3 client id (Looker user admin page).
 Only used for tests.
 - LOOKER_CLIENT_SECRET Looker server API3 client secret (Looker user admin page).
 Only used for tests.
-- SERVICE_ACCOUNT_CREDENTIALS base64 encoded string containing service account json file (see above for how to generate).
+- GOOGLE_APPLICATION_CREDENTIAL_ENCODED base64 encoded string containing service account json file (see above for how to generate).

 ## Using in a Looker extension